mdn/content/files/en-us/web/accessibility/aria/roles/tooltip_role/index.md

 The use of the ARIA  `tooltip` role is a supplement to the normal browser tooltip behavior.
 An example of a native browser tooltip is the way some browsers display an element's [`title` attribute](/en-US/docs/Web/HTML/Global_attributes/title) on focus or long mouse hover.
 This feature doesn't exist on touch devices and is therefor not accessible.
 If the information is important enough to include as a tool tip or title, consider including it in visible text.

-Elements with the `tooltip` role should be referenced through the use of `aria-describedby` before or when the tooltip is displayed.
+Elements with the `tooltip` role should be referenced through the use of [`aria-describedby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby) before or when the tooltip is displayed.
 The `aria-describedy` attribute is on the owning element, not on the tooltip.

-The tooltip is not considered a popup in terms of the the `aria-haspopup` property on the owning element, which is why we used "text bubble" in the introductory definition.
+The tooltip is not considered a popup in terms of the the [`aria-haspopup`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-haspopup) property on the owning element, which is why we used "text bubble" in the introductory definition.

-Though a tooltip may appear and disapper, as it this appearance is automatic and not intentionally controlled by the user, the `aria-expanded` role is not supported.
+Though a tooltip may appear and disapper, as it this appearance is automatic and not intentionally controlled by the user, the [`aria-expanded`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-expanded) role is not supported.

-The accessible name of a tooltip can come from the contents, or from an `aria-lable` or `aria-labelledby`.
+The accessible name of a tooltip can come from the contents, or from an [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) or [`aria-labelledby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby).

 ### Associated WAI-ARIA roles, states, and properties

 * The element that serves as the tooltip container has `role="tooltip"` set.
-* The element that triggers the tooltip references the tooltip element with `aria-describedby`.
+* The element that triggers the tooltip references the tooltip element with [`aria-describedby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby).

 ### Keyboard interactions